cbaeza/BkpMyPictures/README.md

        usage: BkpMyPictures

+         -c,--copy <arg>           Confirm copy files.
+Set TRUE.
          -f,--from <arg>           Path origin where are locate the pictures -h,--height <arg>         Expected minimum height of the picture.
 Default value is 2000 pixels
          -pT,--pictureType <arg>   Type of picture to find.
 Default value is JPG/JPEG
          -s,--strategy <arg>       Type of strategy to use.
 Supported: SIZE, RESOLUTION
          -size,--size <arg>        Minimal size of the picture to retrieve in bytes
-        -to,--to <arg>            Path which you want to copy the pictures -w,--width <arg>          Expected minimum width of the picture.
+         -to,--to <arg>            Relative path (home user) which you want to copy the pictures -w,--width <arg>          Expected minimum width of the picture.
 Default value is 2000 pixels

   ## Example